geeeeenccc/Tattoo-Applier/README.md

 You can choose an option and adjust the corresponding sliders to see the effect on the video stream.
 The GUI window also displays the current frame with the mustache overlay applied to the detected eyes.

 To exit the application, click the "Exit" button or close the GUI window.

+**Note:** Before running the tattoo applier program, make sure you have a camera connected to your computer.
+The program relies on the webcam feed for real-time face and eye detection.

 ## Notes